collapsed-stacks/startups/questions/3494/when-should-a-startup-do-a-b-testing.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-02-24
 - score: 2

-<p>It's not about stage, it's about quantity of data.
-You need a certain threshold of data before you can quickly obtain statistically significant results. <a href="http://www.evanmiller.org/ab-testing/" rel="nofollow">Tools and more reading</a>.</p>
+It's not about stage, it's about quantity of data.
+You need a certain threshold of data before you can quickly obtain statistically significant results.
+[Tools and more reading](http://www.evanmiller.org/ab-testing/).